 Triple rooms are our most affordable housing option.
 These rooms are typically $600 less per semester ($1200 less per year) than the cost of an AMR III Building A/B , Wolman, and McCoy double occupancy room.
 Please look out for updated room and board rates for the upcoming year to be published by mid-March.

 Please also note that not volunteering for a triple room does not mean you will not be placed in a triple.
 You may be placed in a triple based on limited space availability when we reach your priority number.
 Should traditional spaces open up prior to move-in or after move-in, you may be contacted with a new room assignment.

 If you are placed in a triple room, you will be billed the triple room rate.
 In the event we are able to de-triple the room, or move a student to a traditional space prior to move-in weekend, we will adjust your bill accordingly to reflect the double room rate.
 If you are de-tripled during the school year, your bill will be pro-rated and adjusted based on the date you are de-tripled.

-We plan freshman space based on the projected incoming freshman class size.
-In years we have an increased freshman class, we have housed the students by increasing the number of triple rooms on campus and utilizing other buildings to house freshmen together.
+We plan first-year space based on the projected incoming class size.
+In years we have an increased first-year class, we have housed the students by increasing the number of triple rooms on campus and utilizing other buildings to house first-year students together.

 Gender Inclusive Housing

 Traditionally, housing assignments are made with students of the same sex, and in general, that will continue.
 However, we acknowledge that this does not work for everyone.
 To meet the needs of all students, by nurturing an atmosphere where students can be the most comfortable with whom they live, it is important that the residential community has an atmosphere that values diversity, social justice, and promotes the dignity of all people.